Lucy-Glanville-Brown/battleships/README.md

 ![continue playing n](https://user-images.githubusercontent.com/85178695/137600586-248f40a6-0a6b-443f-a422-4801fbed9e5e.png)

-If the users inputs y a message is display and the game continues
+If the user inputs y a message is display and the game continues

 ![continue playing y](https://user-images.githubusercontent.com/85178695/137600591-14a7bbde-da73-44bc-9131-24bab936e16f.png)